cleesmith/Transcriber/README.md

 ## ... which is more readable, but not perfect, yet AI's can "read" it and summarize and give key takeaways

+# Here's hoping that someday YouTube will wake up and just offer something like this as a part of their service.